 A mesh convergence analysis was also implemented, a mesh size of 0.5 mm was chosen, and the C3D8R element was utilized to mesh the model (Fig.11).
-Also, the general contact is applied to the cellular composite structures to model the structure contact behavior and contact properties were defined with a coefficient of friction equal to 0.2 for all surfaces.
+Also, the general contact was applied to the cellular composite structures to model the structure contact behavior and contact properties were defined with a coefficient of friction equal to 0.2 for all surfaces.

 For the simulation of non-linear behavior, the VUSDFLD subroutine was employed to assign the material behavior of a composite bone-inspired structure.
-Due to damage growth, several field variables were defined to simulate mechanical property decreases in composite cellular structure.
-The struts of the unit cell were modeled as orthotropic material, and the ultimate tensile stress of the PLA and Fiber-reinforced PLA was chosen as 60 MPa, and 157 MPa, respectively. in the VUSDFLD subroutine Maximum stress criteria were employed to assess decreasing mechanical properties of the fiber-reinforced bio-inspired structure.
-According to the assumption in this criterion, shear stress isn't considered.
-According to this algorithm, the stress in the fiber and perpendicular to fiber directions are compared with the ultimate stresses to assign decreasing the mechanical properties in each element.
+Due to damage growth, several field variables were defined to simulate decreasing mechanical properties in the composite cellular structure.
+The struts of the unit cell were modeled as orthotropic material, and the ultimate tensile stress of the PLA and Fiber-reinforced PLA was chosen as 60 MPa, and 157 MPa, respectively.
+In the VUSDFLD subroutine, the maximum stress criteria were employed to assess decreasing mechanical properties of the fiber-reinforced bio-inspired structure.
+According to the assumption in this criterion, shear stress was not considered.
+According to this algorithm, the stress in the fiber and perpendicular to fiber directions were compared with the ultimate stresses to assign decreasing the mechanical properties in each element.

 The mechanical properties of PLA and fiber-reinforced-PLA have been obtained in a previous study by current authors [49].
 Due to the different filament brands used, the rule of mixture equation was used to get the E1 property and presented in Table 2.
-Residual stress can be appeared in additive manufacturing parts because of the fast heating and cooling cycles of the material.
-Also, in the printing process, the layers have different stiffnesses due to printing parameters and heat dissipation.
-It is worth noting that in this study this subject is considered globally and at the macro level using standard tensile samples.
-These samples are used in the tensile test procedure and the equivalent mechanical properties are assigned to the simulated model.
+In 3D printing processes, the parts go under the repeated cycles of heating and cooling that can lead to residual stress.
+In addition, the layers can have different stiffnesses due to printing parameters and the heat dissipation.
+It is worth noting that in this study, the effects of these parameter were considered globally and at the macro-level using 3D printing of standard tensile testing samples.
+These samples were used in tensile testing and the equivalent mechanical properties were assigned to the simulated model.

 The numerical analysis results are used to compare with experimental and analytical results.